jdaw1/placemat/Documentation/type_sizes.md

 ### Superfluous

 If a circle has a non-empty element of `Abovetitles`, there should be space above the Title to hold that element.
-This is a constraint on the size of the `Titles`, which are chose such that there is at least `TitleMinHeightForAbovetitleProportionInnerRadius` inner radii above.
+This is a constraint on the size of the `Titles`, which are chosen such that the space above is at least `TitleMinHeightForAbovetitleProportionInnerRadius` inner radii.
 Likewise, `Belowtitles`, below, `TitleMinHeightForBelowtitleProportionInnerRadius`.
 If the `Titles` are to be as big as possible, these could be set to `0`.